Nicki Bille Nielsen: Personal life

+Besides being a former professional football player, Nielsen is a criminal with several convictions.
 Bille Nielsen's cousin is Daniel Wass.

 In the early hours of 27 September 2013, Nielsen was arrested by Norwegian police in Trondheim after a series of incidents at two pubs.
 He was detained overnight and subsequently given a fine in lieu of prosecution of 10000 kr for disturbing the peace.

 On 8 July 2014, Nielsen was charged by Danish authorities with committing violence against police officers during an incident in Copenhagen during Easter 2014 when he was approached by police after allegedly conducting acts of vandalism.
 The charges led to Rosenborg banning Nielsen from several days of training.
 Nielsen denied all charges by the Danish authorities.

-On 15 June 2018, Nielsen was sentenced to one month in jail in Monaco for hitting a woman and possessing cocaine.
+On 15 June 2018, Nielsen was sentenced to one month in jail in Monaco, for hitting a woman who tried to stop him from choking her friend outside a nightclub.
+He was also convicted for possessing cocaine and for publicly having recorded himself and other individuals in sexual relations, on his cellphone.

-On 22 October 2018, he was arrested on Strøget in Central Copenhagen and charged with threats.
-This led to him being sacked by Lyngby Boldklub.
+On 22 October 2018, he was arrested on Strøget in Central Copenhagen and charged with making threats of violence including threatening to fire his airgun at another individual.
+This led to him being sacked by Lyngby Boldklub who had publicly stated that they gave the striker a chance to redeem his career and get his life back on track, when they offered him a contract.

 On 25 December 2018, Nielsen was seriously injured in the right arm, when three people entered his flat in the Sydhavnen District of Copenhagen and shot him with a shotgun.